Sales & Marketing Advice

 Research them completely.
 Decide how you will solve their problems and pique their interest.
 Your goal is to find a way to reach them.
 Your messaging should focus on how you can solve their problems better than your competition.

 Next, the 10.
-This list is usually a subset of 50, consisting of prospects that have demonstrated interest by reaching out to you or people you who have nurtured a relationship with.
+This list is usually a subset of 50, consisting of prospects that have demonstrated interest by reaching out to you or people you have nurtured a relationship with.
 They are typically early-stage potential customers.
-These qualifying leads require a different tempo, messaging, and contact frequency and are further down the sales funnel process.
+These qualifying leads require a different tempo, messaging, and contact frequency, and are further along in the sales funnel.

-The final 5 are prospects that are high-confidence future customers.
+The final 5 are high-confidence prospects who will become future customers.
 They are much further down the sales funnel than the previous 10.
-As a result, you have a better relationship with them, your confidence in them is higher, and your messaging should be all about guiding them to purchase.
+As a result, you have a better relationship with them, your confidence in them is higher, and your messaging should focus on guiding them to purchase.

-Following this process will help you hit regular touchpoints with your leads who are most likely to convert while keeping a broad audience of prospects to focus on down the line.
-It’s a foolproof way to ensure that a constant stream of potential customers will always work through your sales funnel.
+Following this process will help you maintain regular touchpoints with your leads who are most likely to convert, while keeping a broad audience of prospects in mind for down the line.
+It’s a foolproof way to ensure a constant stream of potential customers flows through your sales funnel.

 Do you want to work on your own 5-10-50 sales funnel process?
 A business coach can help.
 Please complete my contact form and join me for a complimentary coaching session to work on your funnel management process.